 The Healing Earth Introduction outlined four steps to help you move from preparation to action.
 These were:

 You may want to review what goes into each step.
-Below are ideas that invite you to see a problem, gather information, analyze the problem, develop responses and perform action.
+Below are ideas that invite you to see a problem, gather information, develop responses and perform action.

 Are you aware that burning fossil fuels for heat and cooking creates a problem of indoor air pollution in some parts of the world?
 Watch this video about indoor air pollution from Practical Action.
 Identify how each of the above four steps were followed in order to arrive at a successful action.
 What have you learned about effective environmental action from this exercise?